Free Leaflets

 3) Diet can have a Major Impact in Chronic Disease

 Many are awakening to the fact that diet is a powerful tool to treat many serious chronic diseases.
-The successful diets of Dr Micael Mosley and Dr David Unwin for diabetes is an example of how recent research findings can be used to produce a highly effective dietary regime that can improve and often reverse diabetes.
+The successful diets of Dr Michael Mosley and Dr David Unwin for diabetes are examples of how recent research findings can be used to produce a highly effective dietary regime that can improve and often reverse diabetes (see below).
 This contrasts with the poor results seen with many diabetic drugs.
 (See the diabetes leaflet for information on this and other strategies that can help diabetes).

 Both patients and doctors have used the paleo-ketogenic diet in various forms for many serious chronic diseases such as inflammatory bowel disease and multiple sclerosis (see separate leaflets on these conditions).
 As we have so few effective treatments for chronic disease I think this is important knowledge.